wmx11/modiggo-website/src/content/benefits/subscribe-and-request.md

 ---
 iconName: mdi:email-fast
 iconClassName: max-w-[35px] w-full
-title: Partner Up & Request
+title: Subscribe & Request
 ---

-Become our partner by subscribing to one of our plans and start placing requests.
+Subscribe to one of our plans and become our partner.
+Place requests.
+Pause or cancel anytime.
+No more expensive full-time commitment.